Organic Eprints frontpage

-Häring, D.A.; Suter, D. and Lüscher, A. (2007) Der optimale Erntezeitpunkt für tanninhaltige Futterpflanzen [The optimal time for harvesting tanniferous forage plants].
-Paper presented at Zwischen Tradition und Globalisierung - 9.
+Häring, D.A.; Suter, D. and Lüscher, A. (2007) Der optimale Erntezeitpunkt für tanninhaltige Futterpflanzen.
+[The optimal time for harvesting tanniferous forage plants.]
+Paper at: Zwischen Tradition und Globalisierung - 9.
 Wissenschaftstagung Ökologischer Landbau, Universität Hohenheim, Stuttgart, Deutschland, 20.-23.03.2007.

 Summary